 2. Black Tea.

-With a robust and bold flavor, black tea stands in stark contrast to the delicate nature of white tea.
-Through complete oxidation, black tea offers a rich and full-bodied taste, often accompanied by hints of malt, fruit, or floral notes.
-It is a perfect option for those seeking a more robust and energizing tea experience.
+Black tea, having an intense and bold flavor, is an absolute contrast to the subtle white tea.
+During its full oxidation process, black tea yields a thick, full-bodied taste, which is often characterized by malt, fruit, or floral notes.
+Diverting attention away from white tea, black tea provides a perfect option for those in tough situations or for those undergoing a tough day who are seeking a more robust and energizing tea experience.

 3. Oolong Tea.